jakewright/home-automation/docs/architecture/devices.md

 ![](https://media.giphy.com/media/3o6Mb3dvYo1WSH1lw4/source.gif)

-Devices are registered with `service.device-registry`.
+Devices are registered with the `device-registry` service.
 Various metadata about the devices are stored here, including which controller controls them.
 This allows the frontend to discover controllers.